yv19/HardwareVerification/README.md

 - Testing is done formally through JasperGold via property assertions.

 - Error injection can be done inside the file by modifying the `INJECTPARITYFAULT` local parameter inside the wrapper which will show a failure inside JasperGold if set to true.

+# <u> Note when looking at outputs </u>

+When looking at the output texts representing a frame please zoom out to see the full frame.